Exact values and improved bounds on $k$-neighborly families of boxes: Introduction

 \end{theorem}

 They also provided a general construction of $k$-neighborly families of boxes, which yields a new lower bound on $n(k,d)$.
-In particular, if $k$ is fixed and $d \to \infty$, they showed that $n(k,d)\ge (1-o(1))\frac{d^{k}}{k!}, $ which improves Theorem~\ref{thm:Alon1997}.
-One novelty of their paper is to estimate $n(k,d)$ from a perspective related to Hamming metric; see Section~\ref{sec:prelim}.
+In particular, if $k$ is fixed and $d \to \infty$, they \cite[Theorem 2]{2022neighbor} showed that $n(k,d)\ge (1-o(1))\frac{d^{k}}{k!}, $ which improves Theorem~\ref{thm:Alon1997}.
+They also proved a nice recursive lower bound on $n(k,d)$ \cite[Proposition 2]{2022neighbor}.
+One novelty of their paper is to estimate $n(k,d)$ from a perspective related to the Hamming metric; see Section~\ref{sec:prelim}.

 Inspired by their work \cite{2022neighbor}, in this paper, we establish an improved upper bound on $n(k,d)$ for any positive integers $k$ and $d$ with $k\le d-2$.
-In particular, we prove that $n(d-1,d)=3\cdot 2^{d-2}$ as a special case; see Corollary~\ref{cor:d-1} (see also \cite[Proposition 1]{2022neighbor} for a different proof).
+In particular, we prove that $n(d-1,d)=3\cdot 2^{d-2}$ as a special case; see Corollary~\ref{cor:d-1} (see also \cite[Proposition 1]{2022neighbor}).
 Our new upper bounds are closely related to an important configuration, namely $B_{k}^{(d)}$, in coding theory.
 More precisely, when $k=2t$, $B_{k}^{(d)}$ is a $d$-dimensional Hamming ball of radius $t$, that is, a collection of binary vectors of length $d$ having at most $t$ $1$-coordinates; when $k=2t+1$, $B_{k}^{(d)}$ is the Cartesian product of $\{0,1\}$ and a $(d-1)$-dimensional Hamming ball of radius $t$.
 It is clear that

 \begin{theorem} Let $1\leqslant k\leqslant d-1$ be integers.
 If $d-k$ is even, then

 If $d-k$ is odd, then

 \end{theorem}